mehulagg/gitlab/doc/administration/geo/disaster_recovery/index.md

    this command reports `ERROR - Replication is not up-to-date` even if replication is actually up-to-date.
-If replication and verification output shows that it is complete, you can add `--skip-preflight-checks` to make the command complete promotion.
-This bug was fixed in GitLab 13.8 and later.
+If replication and verification output shows that it is complete, you can add `--skip-preflight-checks` to make the command complete the promotion.
+This bug was [fixed in GitLab 13.8 and later](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/52253).

    To promote the secondary node to primary along with preflight checks: